Inside Straight (film): Reception

-The film was a financial failure.
-According to MGM records, the film earned $552,000 in the U.S. and Canada and $217,000 in other markets, causing a loss to the studio of $1,282,000.

-In his March 26, 1951, review in The New York Times, Bosley Crowther warned readers: "Anyone who has ever played poker with a person who takes all day to make up his mind whether to raise you, to call you or to throw in his cards will partly appreciate the tedium of a picture called "Inside Straight."
-Here, without a doubt, is recounted the most tiresome poker hand we've ever seen.
-At the start of this Metro period drama, which came to the Capitol yesterday, a lady and a gentleman are squared off grimly over a hand of five-card stud…A total of $6,000,000 is riding on the hand.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote:Anyone who has ever played poker with a person who takes all day to make up his mind whether to raise you, to call you, or to throw in his cards will partly appreciate the tedium of a picture called Inside Straight.
+Here, without a doubt, is recounted the most tiresome poker hand we've ever seen. ...
+A total of $6,000,000 is riding on the hand.
 Looking on, in attitudes of moderate interest, are three other gentlemen.
 And, at this point, what do you think happens?
 They start telling the stories of their lives!
-No fooling!
-First off it's the lady…Then one of the three other fellows takes it up, and so on around the room…And it turns out to be as dull and pointless a review of a flat and selfish life as it is possible to imagine anyone bothering to recall… .Our only wonder is that someone in that painfully suspended poker game doesn't pull out a gun and start shooting.
+No fooling! … Our only wonder is that someone in that painfully suspended poker game doesn't pull out a gun and start shooting.
+What a time for a dull biography!Critic Philip K. Scheuer of the Los Angeles Times wrote:"Inside Straight" has a longwinded but intelligently plotted script by Guy Trosper, more feeling for a period (in the dialogue) than usual and typical Metro-Goldwyn-Mayer direction by—and who should know better?—Gerald Mayer.
+Its cast is practically a "who's who" of the studio's younger roster ...
+Even acknowledging the now -palpable handicap of the flashback, the picture retains a reasonable amount of interest as to the outcome.The film was a financial failure.
+According to MGM records, the film earned $552,000 in the U.S. and Canada and $217,000 in other markets, causing a loss to the studio of $1,282,000.